Certora/Documentation/docs/cvl/methods.md

 Contract methods can also be summarized using CVL {doc}`functions` or {ref}`ghost-axioms` as approximations.
 Contract calls to the summarized method are replaced by calls to the specified CVL functions.
+These summaries act as {ref}`view summaries <view-summary>` and leave storage unchanged.

 To use a CVL function or ghost as a summary, use a call to the function in place of the summary type.
 The function call can only refer directly to the